Treating mums and babies in Khost, Afghanistan

 A baby girl is examined by one of the nursing team at the MSF maternity hospital in Khost.
 Photo: Andrea Bruce/Noor Images

-My original specialisation was in obstetrics and gynaecology and that comes by quite handy working for an NGO.
+My original specialisation when I did my medical training was in obstetrics and gynaecology, and that comes by quite handy working for an NGO.
 Pregnant women and babies with problems are everywhere in low-resource settings.

 My Afghan adventure started two weeks ago on a flight from Istanbul to Kabul when at 4:30 am someone suddenly had an urgent medical problem and they asked a doctor to look at the patient.